 A wide range of cultural activities is associated with the rich heritage of crofting communities.
 Schools have the opportunity to explore this heritage through:

-Building on the success of Crofting Connections Phase 1, by extending its geographical coverage within the crofting counties, Crofting Connections Phase 2 will continue to work with existing Crofting Connections schools and to offer the project to other schools in Argyll & Bute, Highland, the Western Isles, Orkney and Shetland, as well as the new crofting areas in Moray and the Isle of Arran.
+Building on the success of Crofting Connections Phase 1, by extending its geographical coverage within the crofting counties, Crofting Connections Phase 2 worked with existing Crofting Connections schools and to offer the project to other schools in Argyll & Bute, Highland, the Western Isles, Orkney and Shetland, as well as the new crofting areas in Moray and the Isle of Arran.

 This year some schools have received seeds for sowing in late April/early May.Read full article: Heritage crofting seeds for 2017 season